Wisconsin Elections Commission seeks funds to process complaints, boost confidence in elections

 The number of public records requests filed with the commission has increased from about two per month in 2016 to more than 16 per month so far this year.
 Complaints filed with the agency have increased from about 15 annually before 2020 to more than 50 per year.

+"The program will increase the agency’s ability to research public or legislative inquiries — especially those alleging unlawful or non-compliant behavior — in a more timely and effective manner," a staff report on the office states.
+"The Election Inspector General program will also promote best practices designed to increase accuracy of and confidence in election results."

+The office would be managed by an election inspector general hired by the agency's administrator.
+Other positions within the office would include a legislative liaison and communications specialist to convey the office’s findings to the public and lawmakers.

-The proposal does face an uphill battle, however, as it first requires approval from the six-member agency, which has faced difficulty in recent meetings to secure the four votes needed to take action.
+The proposal does face an uphill battle, but passed the first hurdle Wednesday when it secured unanimous approval from the six-member agency, which has faced difficulty in recent meetings to secure the four votes needed to take action.
 The commission is split between three Republican appointees and three Democratic appointees.

-If approved by the agency, the proposal heads to the GOP-controlled state Legislature.
+The proposal now heads to the GOP-controlled state Legislature as part of next year's lengthy biennial budget process.
 Several members of the Senate and Assembly have taken aim at the Elections Commission over the last several years due to how the 2020 election was administered.
 Some state lawmakers have called for the agency to be abolished entirely.

 Lastly, it would need to be signed by the governor.
 Democratic Gov. Tony Evers has expressed support for the agency, while his Nov.
 8 challenger, Republican Tim Michels, has called for a complete overhaul of the commission.